 If you're travelling in Europe, apply for a free European Health Insurance Card (EHIC).
 This allows you to receive medical treatment at a reduced cost or sometimes for free.
-The EHIC may not cover all costs, however, so it's still important to get private travel insurance as well.
+However, the EHIC may not cover all costs, so it's still important to get private travel insurance as well.

 Travelling with medication

 If you need medication, make sure you pack it in your hand-luggage and take enough to cover any unexpected delays.
 You are allowed to carry essential liquid medication or liquid dietary foodstuffs.
 For the current rules on carrying medications and liquids, check your airline website before you travel.
 Check the UK government guide on hand luggage restrictions at UK airports.

 You should take a letter from your doctor, or a prescription, stating what your medication is and why you need it.
 As well as helping you avoid any problems at customs, this will be useful if you need medical help while you're away.

 It is a good idea to check the UK Government foreign travel advice for specific health advice and entry requirements for the country you are visiting, as there may be restrictions on taking medications into some countries.